Bio: Who I Am

 Before training to become a professional counsellor, my early counselling experiences in the seventies were in combatting sexual violence against women.

 After graduating with a Masters in 1983, I worked at a centre for complementary medicine, in Victoria, BC, and continued my anti-violence focus.
 In the mid-eighties I developed a private practice and worked full-time until, in the late nineties, I developed a chronic illness.
 My partner and I moved to Saltspring Island in 1999.
-For some years I took a period of time to be more inward—a time of further healing and growth.
-In 2013, I resumed my work as a psychotherapist.
+For some years I took a period of time to focus on my health and to be more inward.
+In 2012, I resumed my work as a psychotherapist.

 Training and Qualifications